Cars & motorcycles

-Basic health insurance pays for 50 percent of the cost of medically necessary rescue missions (up to 5,000 francs per year).
-For transportation in non-life threatening situations, also 50 percent of costs, but no more than 500 francs per year will be paid.
+Basic health insurance pays for 50% of the cost of medically necessary rescue missions (up to CHF 5,000 per year).
+For transportation in non-life threatening situations, 50% of costs, but no more than CHF 500 per year will be paid.
 However, transportation costs due to hospital transfers are fully covered by basic health insurance.

 1.6 Spa therapies

-Contribution of up to 10 francs per day towards the cost of balneotherapy in a health resort or spa for up to 21 days per calendar year if ordered by a doctor.
-The cost of medical examinations, medication and recognised forms of therapy are covered by basic health insurance after deducting the policyholder's out-of-pocket amount.
+Contribution of up to CHF 10 per day towards the cost of balneotherapy in a health resort or spa for up to 21 days per calendar year if prescribed by a doctor.
+The cost of medical examinations, medication and recognized forms of therapy are covered by basic health insurance minus the policyholder's out-of-pocket amount.

 1.7 Nursing services

-Contribution towards treatment costs in a recognised nursing home.
-Coverage of fees for nursing care at home (Spitex) and in nursing homes by basic health insurance varies from canton to canton.
-Doctors may generally order up to 60 hours of home care (Spitex) per quarter, but this must be approved by the insurer.
+Contribution towards treatment costs in a recognized nursing home.
+Cover of fees for nursing care at home (Spitex) and in nursing homes by basic health insurance varies from canton to canton.
+Doctors may generally prescribe up to 60 hours of home care (Spitex) per quarter, but this must be approved by the insurer.
 The scope of the required benefits influences the amount the patient must pay out of pocket for care in a nursing home.
-However, he must fully bear all costs for room and board himself.
+However, the patient must the pay the cost of room and board in full.

 1.9 Alternative medicine

-From 2012 to 2017, five healing methods (anthroposophic medicine, homoeopathy, neural therapy, phytotherapy and traditional Chinese medicine) are allowed under certain conditions.
+Since August 2017, five treatment methods (anthroposophic medicine, homeopathy, neural therapy, phytotherapy and traditional Chinese medicine) may be reimbursed under certain conditions.
+Based on the Federal Council's decision of 16 June 2017, basic compulsory healthcare insurance will continue to reimburse these types of complementary medicine indefinitely.
 Services will be covered if performed by doctors having obtained a qualification in the listed therapies.

 Non-invasive prenatal test (NIPT): Screening for trisomies 21, 18 and 13 for single pregnancies only and from the 12th week of pregnancy.